ipshipyard/helia-adventure/exercises/2_unixfs/problem.md

 - Create file objects with `path` and `content` properties
 - Use `TextEncoder` to encode string content to `Uint8Array`
 - Use `UnixFS.addAll()` with an array of file objects
-- Use `wrapWithDirectory: true` option to create a root directory
 - Save your solution as `2.mjs` in the current directory

 ## References